Relintai/pandemonium_engine_docs/tutorials/networking/high_level_multiplayer.md

 In summary, you can use the low-level networking API for maximum control and implement everything on top of bare network protocols or use the high-level API based on `SceneTree` that does most of the heavy lifting behind the scenes in a generally optimized way.

+Note:
-.. note:: Most of Godot's supported platforms offer all or most of the mentioned high- and low-level networking
+ Most of Godot's supported platforms offer all or most of the mentioned high- and low-level networking
           features.
 As networking is always largely hardware and operating system dependent, however, some features may change or not be available on some target platforms.
 Most notably, the HTML5 platform currently offers WebSockets and WebRTC support but lacks some of the higher-level features, as well as raw access to low-level protocols like TCP and UDP.

+Note:
-.. note:: More about TCP/IP, UDP, and networking:
+ More about TCP/IP, UDP, and networking:
           https://gafferongames.com/post/udp_vs_tcp/

           Gaffer On Games has a lot of useful articles about networking in Games